 Our volunteer program is based on the HelpExchange concept (similar to WWOOF).
 We accept volunteers from all over the world, seeking to experience Australian country-living firsthand, staying with us for 3-12 months at a time.

-We take either one couple or one single person at a time, and look for folk who are self-motivated workers, conscientious cleaners, keen gardeners and appreciative of animals and the natural environment.
+We take one couple at a time, and look for folk who are self-motivated workers, conscientious cleaners, keen gardeners and appreciative of animals and the natural environment.
 They work for 2 days per person per week (Mondays and Fridays), doing jobs such as:

 - Gardening (e.g. raking, mulching, weeding, edging garden beds, planting, pruning)